866-295-4143, fbns@wayoflife.org

 Gaither Believes that Music Is Neutral

-In the 1980s, Gaither bought in to contemporary Christian music’s foundational premise that “MUSIC IS NEUTRAL” and that any type of raunchy music can be used to glorify God.
+In the 1980s Gaither bought into contemporary Christian music’s foundational premise that “MUSIC IS NEUTRAL” and that any type of raunchy music can be used to glorify God.

 During a concert tour in New England in 1986, Gaither admitted that he had changed his musical style due to the influence of the “world’s culture.”
-It is a clear example of the Bible’s warning that “evil communications corrupt good manners” (1 Cor.
+It is a clear example of the Bible’s warning that “evil communications corrupt good manners” (1 Co.
 15:33).
 Gaither said he believes there is a place for Christian rock, expressing his philosophy of music in these words:

-“God speaks through all different kinds of art forms and musical styles and musical forms” and the “format itself is not necessarily spiritual or non-spiritual” (
+“God speaks through all different kinds of art forms and musical styles and musical forms” and the “format itself is not necessarily spiritual or non-spiritual” (FBF News Bulletin, March-April 1986, p.
+3).

 The following is an eyewitness description of the Gaither’s appearance at the Southern Baptist Convention in St. Louis in 1980:

 “The Bill Gaither Trio entertained 15,000 Southern Baptists on Sunday evening with a musical program worldly enough to make any true believer weep.
-The music was so loud that some people left and others put their hands to their ears to block the intense amplification of the music” (Robert S. Reynolds, “Southern Baptists on the Downgrade: Report on the 1980 SBC Convention in St. Louis,”
+The music was so loud that some people left and others put their hands to their ears to block the intense amplification of the music” (Robert S. Reynolds, “Southern Baptists on the Downgrade: Report on the 1980 SBC Convention in St. Louis,” Foundation, Volume VI, Issue 1, 1985, p.
+9).

-Gaither has increasingly used every type of rock beat in his music.
-During the disco craze in the late 1980s, the Gaither Trio even recorded a disco album (
+Gaither has increasingly used every type of rock rhythm in his music.
+During the disco craze in the late 1980s, the Gaither Trio even recorded a disco album (Calvary Contender, August 15, 1989).

-Bill Gaither has mentored many of the popular Christian rockers, including Sandi Patty, Russ Taff, Michael English, Carman, and the members of Whiteheart (
+Bill Gaither has mentored many of the popular Christian rockers, including Sandi Patty, Russ Taff, Michael English, Carman, and the members of Whiteheart (CCM Magazine, July 1998, p.
+20).

 Bill Gaither and Rome: The Ecumenical Philosophy

 Bill Gaither has had an ecumenical philosophy from the beginning of his musical career.
-In his autobiography “It’s More Than the Music,” he states that one of the fringe benefits of playing their concerts in “neutral, nonchurch environments” was that people from “all church denominations” attended.
+In his autobiography It’s More Than the Music, he states that one of the fringe benefits of playing their concerts in “neutral, nonchurch environments” was that people from “all church denominations” attended.
 “Before long, Baptists, Methodists, Presbyterians, charismatics, Catholics, and Pentecostals were all praising the Lord together.
 Subtly, the walls between denominations began to crumble...” (p.
 115).

 Gaither’s “Hymns for the Family of God” was purposefully “nondenominational” and included devotional readings from a wide variety of Christians, including heretics such as Deitrich Bonhoeffer (one of the fathers of Neo-orthodoxy), Malcolm Muggeridge (a liberal Roman Catholic who did not believe in Christ’s virgin birth or bodily resurrection), and Robert Schuller, who has wickedly redefined the gospel in terms of his humanistic self-esteem theology.